google/earthengine-jupyter/README.md

 > **Tip With Caption**
 >
+> Note that when viewed on GitHub Pages you can manipulate Jupyter
-> Note that Jupyter widgets do not interact with each other when
+> widgets independently, but the widgets do not interact with each
+> other.
+To experience the cross-widget interactivity, open up this
-> published as documentation.
-Open up this notebook in a Jupyter
+> notebook in a Jupyter environment.
-> environment to see the interaction.

 </div>